vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 PDF invoices by email or other payment methods, you can let your customers change to Vipps in different ways:

-* Email: Send an email to your customers and inform them that they can change to Vipps.
+* Email: Email your customers and inform them that they can change to Vipps.
 The email should contain a unique URL that leads directly to a webpage with a Vipps payment for that customer.
 The customer may have to log in